 Scouting was founded in 1910 in the United States and in 1915 in the Spokane area.
-The council was first incorporated in the of Washington in 1922 as the Inland Empire Council.
+The council was first incorporated in the state of Washington in 1922 as the Inland Empire Council.
 The current Inland Northwest Council was formed after a merger with the Lewis-Clark and Idaho Panhandle Councils in 1992.
 A local volunteer executive board governs the council with an executive committee of officers and an advisory board.

-The council boundaries include the following Washington counties: Spokane, Pend Oreille, Stevens, Lincoln, Whitman, Garfield, and Asotin plus the panhandle of Idaho including these Idaho counties: Boundary, Bonner, Kootenai, Benewah, Latah, Lewis, Nez Perce, Idaho and Clearwater.
+The council boundaries include the following Washington counties: Spokane, Pend Oreille, Stevens, Lincoln, Whitman, Garfield, and Asotin plus the panhandle of Idaho including these Idaho counties: Boundary, Bonner, Kootenai, Benewah, Latah, Lewis, Nez Perce, Idaho, and Clearwater.